alan-turing-institute/solar-panel-detection/notebooks/data_matching.md

 2. Do geo matching within OSM to find ones that are super close and check them out manually - DONE
 3. De-duplicate on geography as necessary
     - Ignore nodes, because these are not farms
-    - Ignore rooftop installions - also not farms
+    - Ignore rooftop installations - also not farms
     - Only worry about those not already de-duplicated with `plantref`
-    - Of the objects in the list satisfying these 3 conditions, filter those with closest object from same list within Xm and check manually that they are part of the same thing and then update their master_osm_id in `raw.osm` and remove all but one in `osm`.
+    - Of the objects in the list satisfying these 3 conditions, filter those with closest object from same list within Xm and check manually that they are part of the same thing and then update their master_osm_id in `osm` table and remove all but one in `osm`.

 |  | OSM Counts|Notes|
 |---|---|---|